cudseed/alx-system_engineering-devops/0x00-shell_basics/README.md

-prints the absolute path name of the current working directory script that changes the working directory to the user’s home directory.
+prints the absolute path name of the current working directory script that changes the working directory to the user’s home directory. script that display current directory contents in a long format directory.